Israeli planes help fight wildfire in Cyprus breakaway north

 Cyprus Forestry Department Chief Charalambos Alexandrou told CNA that the two Israeli aircraft would first touch down at Larnaca airport in the south before starting airdrops over the fire-affected areas in the north.

-Turkish Cypriot leader Ersin Tatar flew over the affected area to inspect the breadth of damage Thursday.
-He told Turkish Cypriot BRT TV that the blaze would hopefully be brought completely under control with help from Greek Cypriot and Israeli aircraft.
+Turkish Cypriot leader Ersin Tatar flew over the affected area to inspect the breadth of damage.
+Hopes that the fire would be brought under control Thursday were dashed as winds fanned the flames.
+Tatar told Turkish Cypriot BRT TV after a second, on-the-spot inspection of the fire front late Thursday that authorities would do whatever was needed to halt the flames’ advance.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.